-Your Body: Cleansed By The Blood And Water
+Your Body: Cleansed by the Blood and Water

-The tabernacle of Moses is one of the most remarkable phenomena of Scripture and one that has always fascinated me.
-It is described primarily in the book of Exodus, chapters twentyfive to thirty, and thirty-five to forty.
+he tabernacle of Moses is one of the most remarkable phenomena of Scripture and one that has always fascinated me.
+It is described primarily in the book of Exodus, chapters twenty-five to thirty, and thirty-five to forty.
 The fact that God dedicates about twelve chapters of the book of Exodus to the tabernacle indicates to me that it must have tremendous importance.